tango-controls-hdbpp/hdbpp-timescale-project/doc/build.md

 The consolidated build system updates the binary output for each component to be the build directly.
 When building the entire project, all binaries will be under 'build'.

+#### Bypassing libhbdpp

+This section references the flag table below.
+It is now possible to build and link directly against libhbdpp-timescale, so omitting the need to deploy the libhbdpp shared library.
+Further, it is also possible to link statically to libhdbpp-timescale, for a greatly simplifed deployment.

 #### Ubuntu

 When using Postgres from the Ubuntu repositoris, it appears to install its development libraries in a slightly different location.
 Some info on this issue [here](https://gitlab.kitware.com/cmake/cmake/issues/17223).
 In this case, we set the PostgreSQL_TYPE_INCLUDE_DIR variable directly when calling cmake: